cmarvaz/cmarvaz.github.io/_pages/cv.md

 I am PI of 10 proposals (~300 granted hours) and CoI of ~30 more.

-I have experience in both photometric and spectroscopic observing runs in the Roque de los Muchachos Observatory (La Palma), Izaña Observatory (Tenerife), Cerro Tololo Inter-American Observatory (Chile) and Cerro Pachón (Chile).
-I personally executed observing runs with WFC@INT(camera), CAMELOT@IAC80 (camera), FIES@NOT (echelle spectrograph),  DECam@CTIO-4m (camera), Goodman@SOAR (imaging spectrograph), SPARTAN@SOAR (Near-IR camera), SOI@SOAR (camera).
-I have personally executed 98 observing nights.
+I have experience in both photometric and spectroscopic observing runs in different observatories: ORM (La Palma, Spain), Teide (Spain), CTIO (Chile), and Cerro Pachón (Chile).
+I personally executed ~100 observing nigths using the following instruments: WFC@INT(camera), CAMELOT@IAC80 (camera), FIES@NOT (echelle spectrograph),  DECam@CTIO-4m (camera), Goodman@SOAR (imaging spectrograph), SPARTAN@SOAR (Near-IR camera), SOI@SOAR (camera).

 Since October 2017 I am also part of the DECam Scientific Support Team which is giving me plenty experience in wide-field cameras and in telescopes.

 Service and Leadership
 =======================

-Currently working 50% in Science (involved in more than 5 collaboration teams and my own research) and 50% in Duties for the NSF's NOIR Lab Cerro Tololo Inter-American Observatory (CTIO).
+Currently working 50% in Duties for the NSF's NOIRLab Cerro Tololo Inter-American Observatory (CTIO) and 50% in Science (involved in more than 5 international collaboration teams and my own research).

 Meetings Organization
 =====================